st-tech/ppf-contact-solver/README.md

 ## 💨 Getting Started

+🛠️ All the steps below are verified to run without errors via automated GitHub Actions ⚙️ (see `.github/workflows/getting-started.yml`
+).

+The tested 🚀 runner is the Ubuntu NVIDIA GPU-Optimized Image for AI and HPC with an NVIDIA Tesla T4 (16 GB VRAM) with Driver version 550.127.05.
+This is not a self-hosted runner, meaning that each time the runner launches, all environments are 🌱 fresh.

 ### 🎥 Installation Videos

 We provide uninterrupted recorded installation videos (🪟 Windows [[Video]](https://drive.google.com/file/d/1Np3MwUtSlppQPMrawtobzoGtZZWrmFgG/view?usp=sharing), 🐧 Linux [[Video]](https://drive.google.com/file/d/1ZDnzsn46E1I6xNzyg0S8Q6xvgXw_Lw7M/view?usp=sharing) and ☁ [vast.ai](https://vast.ai) [[Video]](https://drive.google.com/file/d/1k0LnkPKXuEwZZvElaKohWZeDd6M3ONe1/view?usp=sharing))